greatcan11/Interactive-Lab-Hub/Final Project/README.md

 >
 > ![screens2](./Screens2.png)
 >
 > Once time is up, the game will either display that the player won if all tasks have been complete, or that the player lost if not all tasks are complete.
 The player also has the option to restart, which will take the player to the initial screen.
-This is whon below.
+This is shown below.
 >
 > ![screens3](./Screens3.png)
 >
 > #### Software ([preliminary code](./display.py) and [integrated code](https://github.com/caitlinstanton/Interactive-Lab-Hub/blob/Spring2021/Final%20Project/game.py))
 > We used similar code from lab 2 of this class and enabled button B as that is the button being used to start and restart the game.
-We also added <sleep(.5)> for a delay to minimize debouncing.
+We also added `sleep(.5)` for a delay to minimize debouncing.
 The black background and corresponding text, colors, and locations would be displayed.
-However, for the last 10 seconds of the game, which would be checked with a condition of whether time left was less than 10, we made sure to make the background yellow if it was an even value of <time.time()> so that it would blink yellow every other second.
+However, for the last 10 seconds of the game, which would be checked with a condition of whether time left was less than 10, we made sure to make the background yellow if it was an even value of `time.time()` so that it would blink yellow every other second.
 We also made sure to change the white text to black for this.
 >
 > When integrating the display code with the game code, we found that it was difficult to display the order due to how we randomize the order of tasks so it was not fixed.
 Thus, we would do a check for every state in the game to see which task corresponded to which order and displayed this order accordingly and it worked.
 >